qest-cz/gql-federation-sample/monorepo/monorepo-ws/README.md

   `rover supergraph compose --config  'app_url' > new_file.graphql`

   # update-supergraph-app
-  Application in interval try create all subgraphs based on the previous command steps.
-When some of apps aren´t running, remove this files.
-When are all apps running and are created subgraphs, it try create supergraph.
-When is supergraph created, supergraph compare with actual supergraph version of gateway whitch is saved in `SupergraphManager` from `libs/supergraph-manager`.
-When is diferent, this `lib` update file `supergraph.graphql` with content of new file and save copy to selected storage.
-After all oparations are files creaced by rover deleted (no in selected storage).
+  Application regularly try create new supergraph by `rover` from subgraphs running applications.
+All graphs generating provide RoverManager.
+Manager generates subgraph.
+When is every ok, manager continues with supergraph generation.
+Now our `libs/supergraph-manager` check content of created supergraph.
+When lib find change, save new supergraph to storage.
+After all operations Manager remove files which was created by rover.

   # libs/supergraph-manager
   This lib ensure save, get, update of supergraphs from selected storage (local-storage, DB (Prisma)).

 # How to run federation gateway
-Before we start this application we have to set configuration for storage.
-We can chose local storage or DB (Prisma) in params main function.
+Before we start this application we have to set up configuration for storage.
+We can chose local storage or DB (Prisma) in enviromens.
 In main function is run function `runApp` from `ServerManager`.
 In this function is started server.
-In env is set interval for check supergraphs.
+In env is set up interval for check supergraphs.
 When is find change, server is restarded with new supergraph.